 Developing drugs, conducting clinical trials and commercializing products is expensive and we will need to raise substantial additional funds to achieve our strategic objectives.
 Although we believe our existing cash and other resources will be sufficient to fund our current projected cash requirements into the first half of 2024, we will require additional financing in the future to fund our operations.
 Additional financing may not be available on acceptable terms, if at all.
-We expect to also continue to seek to finance our operations through other sources, including commercialization, if approved, in the United States for motixafortide, our lead therapeutic candidate, out-licensing arrangements for the development and commercialization of our therapeutic candidates or other partnerships or joint ventures, as well as grants from government agencies and foundations.
 Our future capital requirements will depend on many factors, including:

-- the progress and costs of our preclinical studies, clinical trials and other research and development activities; - the scope, prioritization and number of our clinical trials and other research and development programs; - the amount of revenues we receive, if any, under our collaboration or licensing arrangements; - the costs of the development and expansion of our operational infrastructure; - the costs and timing of obtaining regulatory approval of our therapeutic candidates; - the ability of our collaborators to achieve development milestones, marketing approval and other events or developments under our collaboration agreements; - the costs of filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs and timing of securing manufacturing arrangements for clinical or commercial production; - the costs of establishing sales and marketing capabilities or contracting with third parties to provide these capabilities for us;

-- the costs of acquiring or undertaking development and commercialization efforts for any future product candidates; - the magnitude of our general and administrative expenses; - interest and principal payments on the loan from Kreos Capital; - any cost that we may incur under current and future licensing arrangements relating to our therapeutic candidates; - market conditions; - payments to the IIA; and - the impact of the COVID-19 pandemic and the Russian invasion of Ukraine, which may exacerbate the magnitude of the factors discussed above.
+- the progress and costs of our preclinical studies, clinical trials and other research and development activities; - the scope, prioritization and number of our clinical trials and other research and development programs; - the amount of revenues we receive under our collaboration or licensing arrangements; - the costs of the development and expansion of our operational infrastructure; - the costs and timing of obtaining regulatory approval of our therapeutic candidates; - the ability of our collaborators to achieve development milestones, marketing approval and other events or developments under our collaboration agreements; - the costs of filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs and timing of securing manufacturing arrangements for clinical or commercial production; - the costs of establishing sales and marketing capabilities or contracting with third parties to provide these capabilities for us; - the costs of acquiring or undertaking development and commercialization efforts for any future product candidates; - the magnitude of our general and administrative expenses; - interest and principal payments on the loan from Kreos Capital; - any cost that we may incur under current and future licensing arrangements relating to our therapeutic candidates; - market conditions; - payments to the IIA; and - the impact of the COVID-19 pandemic and the Russian invasion of Ukraine, which may exacerbate the magnitude of the factors discussed above.